Skip to main content

 )

 You can think of the function or lambda you pass to write() as a kind of inline writer.
-Most importantly this means that your function or lambda will be executed atomically with respect to any other writer or transaction method.
+Most importantly this means that your function or lambda will be executed atomically with respect to any other writer or transaction methods.

 In the same way that calling a writer or transaction requires idempotency, your inline writer also requires explicit idempotency.